 Students interested in working with orphans and vulnerable children may elect to pair their major area of study with a certificate or minor in orphan care.

-The Orphans and Vulnerable Children minor is designed to equip future specialists by allowing them to pair this minor with a variety of fields including public health, law, sociology, medicine, social work, psychology, business and more.
+The Orphans and Vulnerable Children minor is designed to equip future specialists by allowing them to pair this minor with a variety of fields including public health, law, sociology, medicine, social work, psychology and business.
 The goal is to overlap with many departments in an effort to provide a basic skill set and understanding of how to work with orphans and vulnerable children from within existing disciplines.

 Orphans and Vulnerable Children Courses